Ahren-Chen/MeshGenerator/logbook.md

 * Alpha value is now a part of the color that is given as part of the original RGB property instead of a new property
 * Added try and catch when trying to scan for valid RGBA colors.
 * Installed Loggers into the visualizer.

+Feb 13 2023:
+Ahren:
+* Updated README by refining additional properties that each vertex or segment can have.